Particular/Workshop/exercises/02-publish-subscribe/README.md

 ### Step 7

 In the `Divergent.Finance` project navigate to `Host` class and specify the publisher for the `OrderSubmittedEvent`.
-To do this use the `routing` object obtained when configuring the transport and add the following statement
+To do this in the `Start` method, use the `routing` object obtained when configuring the transport and add the following statement:

 ```
 routing.RegisterPublisher(typeof(OrderSubmittedEvent), "Divergent.Sales");